 Racism and the Civil Rights Movement

-In her interview with PFV, Baker recounts growing up in Kentucky during the Civil Rights movement and was part of a working class family with progressive politics.
+In her interview with PFV, Baker recounts growing up in Kentucky during the Civil Rights movement and was part of a middle class family with progressive politics.

 “My parents were very much supporters of the Civil Rights movement … I first walked precinct for John Kennedy when I was in 6th grade and that was because my older brother had me out walking with him … It was a great family to be from.”